Six shows to watch while we wait for Euphoria season 3

 The finale of Euphoria’s second season hit hard on Sunday night (February 27), with the teen drama’s punchy sophomore run ending in a blaze of tears, anger and bullets.

-Luckily for us all, especially HBO, which has now has a big hit on its hands, a third season of Euphoria has already been confirmed.
-However, Zendaya, its star, who is confirmed to take center stage for at least another season, is busy.
-As well as her commitments to whatever comes next for Spider-Man and the Marvel Cinematic Universe, she is also booked to shoot the Dune sequel.
+Luckily for us all, especially HBO, which now has another big hit on its hands, a third season of Euphoria, has already been confirmed.
+However, Zendaya, who is confirmed to take center stage for at least another season, is busy.
+In addition to her Spider-Man story commitments within the Marvel Cinematic Universe, she is also booked to shoot the Dune sequel.

-Unlike in the first movie, where her character Chani was a relatively minor component of the story, in the sequel, at least if it sticks to the book’s narrative, will see her become a key part of the film.
-That means it’ll be a long shoot on the other side of the world.
+Unlike in the first movie, where her character Chani played a relatively minor role in the story, her character is expected to become a key part of the sequel, at least if the films stick to the book’s narrative.
+That means Zendaya will have a long shoot, likely on the other side of the world.

-As well as that, she’s already signed up to work with A Bigger Splash and Call Me By Your Name director Luca Guadagnino on his new drama Challengers.
-That means we’re going to have to wait a while for her to be free, and, realistically, we’re looking at late 2023 at best for a new run of Euphoria.
+In addition to that project, she’s already signed up to work on Challengers, a new drama by Luca Guadagnino, the director behind A Bigger Splash and Call Me By Your Name.
+If Zendaya is occupied with these films over the next year or so, we’re probably going to have to wait a little longer for the next installation of Euphoria, maybe late 2023 at best.

 That’s a long time.
-Too long.
+Too long, for some of us.
 So, while we wait for another hit of Euphoria, we thought we’d recommend some other highly strung, but highly addictive teen dramas.
-Some are old, some are new, some are funny, some are not, they are all well worth your time.
+Some are old, some are new, some are funny, some are not - but all are well worth your time.

 Skins

-The most obvious ‘if you like that, you’ll probably like this’ recommendation, but given Skins came off air for the final time almost a decade ago, it seems pretty likely that there's a fair chunk of you, especially outside of the UK, who have never seen the show.
+The most obvious ‘if you like that, you’ll probably like this’ recommendation is the British show, Skins.
+The series ended almost a decade ago, but it’s pretty likely a fair chunk of you, especially outside of the UK, have never seen the show.

-First of all, we need to make something clear, we’re talking about the British Skins and not the short-lived, much-derided, and, quite frankly, piss-poor remake.
+First of all, we need to make something clear: we’re talking about the British Skins, and not the short-lived, much-derided, and, quite frankly, piss-poor American remake.
 Avoid it.

-Skins follows the lives of a group of teenagers in Bristol as they make their way through college, and navigate their perennially entangled personal lives.
+Skins follows the lives of a group of Bristol teenagers as they make their way through college.

-Starring a very young Nicholas Hoult, Daniel Kaluuya, Dev Patel, Hannah Murray, Larissa Wilson, Joe Dempsie and Kaya Scodelario, the show managed to make for compelling drama and prove a magnet for controversy as depression, eating disorders, post-traumatic stress disorder, bipolar disorder, sexual discovery, promiscuity, substance abuse, death, and bullying were all put on screen in stark detail.
-British tabloids were horrified, but audiences loved it, so much so it ran for six seasons, with the cast rebooting itself every two years.
+Starring some recognizable actors when they were very young - Nicholas Hoult, Daniel Kaluuya, Dev Patel, and Kaya Scodelario - the show’s storylines made for compelling drama, exploring controversial topics like depression, eating disorders, post-traumatic stress disorder, bipolar disorder, sexual discovery, promiscuity, substance abuse, death, and bullying.
+British tabloids were horrified with the show’s explicit depiction of these issues, but audiences loved it, so much so it ran for six seasons, with the cast rebooting itself every two years.

 Whether it feels as shocking after the exploits shown on screen in Euphoria is debatable, but its power as vibrant drama still remains.